 - This doesn’t improve the readability of our Power Automate flows

-- For me, this behavior is weird and means that if you decide not to “submit/save” that expression, instead you want to cancel, you need to delete everything that is inside the text editor, or after you close the editor you remove the expression from the action.
+- For me, this behavior is weird: if you decide not to “submit/save” that expression, and instead want to cancel, you need to delete everything in the text editor, or, after you close the editor, you remove the expression from the action.

 - I would prefer to have an OK/UPDATE button like what exists in the current editor.

-- The Expression editor despite being bigger is not resizable which means that you need to scroll if expressions indented on the editor become large.
+- The Expression editor, despite being bigger, is not resizable, which means that you need to scroll if expressions indented in the editor become large.

 - Finally, the list of functions available was removed from the editor itself.
-Now we have a link to Microsoft docs that contains the list of available functions.
+Now we have a link to Microsoft Docs that lists the available functions.

-- I would prefer to have it on the editor like exist in the current editor.
+- I would prefer to have it in the editor, as it currently exists.

-But in resume, I like better this new Expression editor.
+But in summary, I like this new Expression editor better.

 How to activate the Experimental Features?

-You are not able to see the new Expression Editor?
-This is because for you to have access to this Experimental Feature you need to activate the Experimental Features.
-To do that you need to:
+Are you unable to see the new Expression Editor?
+This is because for you to have access to this Experimental Feature, you need to activate the Experimental Features.
+To do that, you need to:

-- On the top right corner of your Power Automate portal, click on Settings and then click on View all Power Automate settings option.
+- In the top right corner of your Power Automate portal, click on Settings and then click on the View all Power Automate settings option.

-- This will pop up a Setting panel where you be able to turn on the Experimental Features.
+- This will pop up a Settings panel where you will be able to turn on the Experimental Features.

 - After you enable it, click Save.